 It’s not always possible to go outside during the winter, so you can play games and exercise inside the home and out in your garden instead.
 Maybe embark on some scent training games at home.
 Dogs love this kind of engagement, and they can burn some pent-up energy at the same time, seeking out the snacks you have hidden around your house.

-Pull your boots on and your goose down winter coat; this dog walk is one of the best on the North Cornwall coast for wide sea views.
+Pull your boots on and your winter coat; this dog walk is one of the best on the North Cornwall coast for panoramic sea views.
 From the summit of St Agnes Beacon, you can see the Atlantic Ocean, up and down the coast from Holywell Bay to Godrevy, and the heather-clad slopes all around.
-This is the Cornwall of infamous giant legends like Bolster and Ralph; don’t worry, your dog will protect you from them.
+This is the Cornwall of infamous giant legends like Bolster, and Ralph the Wrath; don’t worry, your dog will protect you from them.

 Why your dog will love it: A climb to the top will ensure your four-legged friend is one of the highest up in the county.
-The views are unforgettable – afterwards, walk down to Chapelporth Café (open weekends only in the winter) via Wheal Coates for a welcome winter warmer.
+The views are unforgettable – afterwards, walk down to Chapel Porth Beach Café (open weekends only in the winter) via Wheal Coates for a welcome winter warmer.

 Visit our guide for even more dog-friendly walks in Cornwall.

-Why your dog will love it: The Tarka Trail is a level trail for pups and old dogs; there’s lots of interesting scents for them to pick up on as this path cuts through some very wild parts of North Devon.
+Why your dog will love it: The Tarka Trail is a level trail for pups and old dogs; there are lots of interesting scents for them to pick up as this path cuts through some very wild parts of North Devon.

 Visit our guide for even more dog-friendly walks in Devon.

-The dog-friendly Sea Air Trail is 5.5 miles and makes for a bracing walk of almost cinematic beauty along this coastal stretch near the New Forest.
+The dog-friendly Sea Air Trail is 5.5 miles long and makes for a bracing walk along this coastal stretch near the New Forest that is cinematic in its beauty.
 Beginning close to Lymington Marina in the centre of town, follow signposts for the Solent Way to begin with.
-These take you the fantastic Lymington-Keyhaven Nature Reserve along the seawall.
+These take you to the fantastic Lymington-Keyhaven Nature Reserve along the seawall.
 Pick up a coffee at The Haven near the boatyard to keep you extra toasty.
-On clear winter days, you can see impressive views across The Solent to the Isle of Wight and Hurst Castle peninsula.
+On clear winter days, you can see impressive views across The Solent to the Isle of Wight and the peninsula that Hurst Castle rests upon.
 Enjoy lunch at the Gun Inn in Keyhaven before looping back.
-A bus from Milford Haven is also an option when it’s very cold.
+A bus from Milford on Sea is also an option when it’s very cold.